-Now spring has sprung it’s that time of year to eat copious amounts of chocolate.
-Try these recipes for healthy easter chocolates that are nutrient dense, have vitamins, contain fibre, are high in protein and heart-healthy fats.
+Healthy easter chocolate recipes that are nutrient dense, have vitamins, contain fibre, high in protein and heart-healthy fats.
 The great thing about low sugar healthy easter chocolate is it’s much harder to overeat as they are filling and satisfying.

-All are vegan, gluten-free, all natural, made from whole ingredients and suitable for a plant-based whole foods diet.
+All healthy easter chocolate recipes are vegan, gluten-free, all natural, made from whole ingredients and suitable for a plant-based whole foods diet.

 I would like to say these candies were made on purpose to resemble bunny poo.
 But honestly, it was an unfortunate mistake as I’ve never had a pet rabbit.
 The video has now received almost 2 million views and hopefully, they aren’t all from people laughing or sharing because of how awful they look.
 This is a great easy, cheap and delicious recipe to make from just chocolate and chickpeas.